nmsutton/MazeRunner/README.md

 ## Neural Computation

 Grid and place cells, and oscillatory rhythms will be modeled.
 That area of modeling is an evolving area of science.
 Based on my latest readings I plan to include continuous attractor network (CAN) models and ramping membrane potential dynamics \[1\]\[2\].
 For example, potentially work based off models of Si, et al. \[3\] A known issue with CAN models are the often lack of inclusion of mechanisms for phase procession relative to theta rhythms.
 A possible method to address that is to have a hybrid model with oscillatory interference \[4\]\[5\].
-Oscillatory interference has had some challenges given to it by studies on bats mice, and others; using it or a different approach will need to be evaluated \[6\]\[7\].
+Oscillatory interference has had some challenges presented to it by studies on bats, mice, and others; using it or a different approach will need to be evaluated \[6\]\[7\].
 The simulation can potentially include multiple models and compare and contrast them.
 It is a work in progress to determine which of the latest models will be initially included.

 Similar methods to those of an existing Sheynikhovich, et al., 3d maze simulation will be included \[8\].
 Recreation of observed mouse neural activity will be used in the maze tasks as a ground truth for training and testing models.
 A source of in vivo recorded activity will be the open access data from Dr. Gyorgy Buzsáki's lab that was obtained in spatial memory task experiments \[9\].
 Another source of data can be from the Kavli Institute of Systems Neuroscience \[10\].
 Theories of neural mechanisms can be explored through modifying neural properties.
 Eventual work can include addressing open questions existing in the current state of spatial memory models.